Highest weight Harish-Chandra supermodules and their geometric realizations: Representations of the Supergroup

 The form we have found for $K_\br$ is not suitable for Lie superalgebra calculations, so we need to transform $\cS$, so that also $K_\br$ transforms accordingly.
 We shall do this via the {\sl super Cayley transform}.
-Our aim is to find a real form for $\rOsp$ which enables us to relate our construction to the results in \cite{cfv1} about admissible systems.